jj-zhu/jj-zhu.github.io/file/phd_berlin_2.md

 Inquiries from qualified (see above) candidates are encouraged.
 Please send the following:

 - CV with links to your existing works
-- Master's thesis (if any), and nny previous tech reports or publications related to the position
+- Master's thesis (if any), and any previous tech reports or publications related to the position
 - Transcripts for bachelor's and master's,

 to the email address [here](mailto:zplusj@gmail.com), with the subject containing [apply-phd-ot].